chhaymatt/employeeCreator/README.md

 Enums were created for the work types and contract types to ensure that high-quality data is stored in the database.
 Manual testing was conducted using Postman to verify that different payloads and HTTP methods returned the expected responses and errors.

 JUnit and AssertJ were used to check the expected output with `assertThat` and compare two variables with `isEqualTo`.
-Mockito was used to mock the interaction between the EmployeeRepository and the EmployeeService, and to check that the methods in the service were actually called.
+Initially, I created unit tests for the EmployeeService.
+I used Mockito was used to mock the interaction between the EmployeeRepository and the EmployeeService, and to check that the methods in the service were actually called.
+After testing the EmployeeService, I moved on to the EmployeeController, where I mocked the EmployeeService's return and compared the response body and status codes.

 ---